Akebia apetala

-Akebia apetala is a species of the Lardizabalaceae family.
+Akebia apetala is a species of flowering plant in the Lardizabalaceae family.
 It has only been found in Northwestern China.

 Description

 Akebia apetala has woody climbing vines with grayish brown steams.
 Leaflets come in 5 - 7, obovate-elliptic to oblong, 3--7.5 × 1.5--4 cm, described as less than leathery, almost papery and dark green.
 The fruit is yellow, ellipsoid to oblong with a smooth outer surface rind.
 The fruit splits open at maturity revealing the inner flesh.